agungsb/going-merry/README.md

 ### `npm run prod`

-Run the production version.
+Runs the app in the production mode.
+Open http://localhost:5000 to view it in the browser.

 Before you run this command, please run the `npm run build` first.

 ### `Design`